WINSDK/bite/README.md

 # rustdump

 A tool for analyzing assembly code. \
-It demangles rust symbols for both the v0 and the current mangling scheme. \
+It demangles rust symbols for both the current and v0 mangling scheme. \
 There is a roadmap for this project but currently i'm very busy with university.

 ### Features yet to be implemented